wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 outdated: false
 replacement_url: ""
 ---
 Imagine you’re stranded on an island with only your computer and WiFi.
-The ocean waters are starting to creep up and you’re worried you’ll be underwater if you don’t act quickly.
+The ocean waters are starting to creep up, and you’re worried you’ll be underwater if you don’t act quickly.

 The only way out is for you to quickly build a Python website and send a text message to someone.
 Luckily, you’re a coder and have recently been tinkering with the new FastAPI web framework.
 You’ve also been trying out the Vonage Messages API to send SMS messages.